pec0ra/buvic/README.md

 optional arguments:
-  -h, --help            show this help message and exit --days-and-brewer-id DAYS BREWER_ID, -d DAYS BREWER_ID
+  -h, --help            show this help message and exit --days-and-brewer-id DAYS_START DAYS_END BREWER_ID, -d DAYS_START DAYS_END BREWER_ID
-                        The date, represented as the days since new year, and the id of the brewer to get the data from --paths UV_FILE B_FILE UVR_FILE ARF_FILE, -p UV_FILE B_FILE UVR_FILE ARF_FILE The paths to the files.
+                        The dates, represented as the days since new year, and the id of the brewer to get the data from --paths UV_FILE B_FILE UVR_FILE ARF_FILE, -p UV_FILE B_FILE UVR_FILE ARF_FILE The paths to the files.
 UV_FILE: The file containing